aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/gridjsworkbook/_index.md

 ```

-Write JSON of the file from the cache by the specified unique id to the stream
+Retrieve the JSON string of the file from the cache using the specified unique id,set the output filename in the JSON,and write it to the stream.

 **Parameters:**
 | Parameter | Type | Description |